 Evaluating Open-Pollinated Corn Varieties

-Evaluation across twelve environments demonstrated that open-pollinated corn could be economically feasible for corn producers and small companies in the northern Corn Belt.
+Evaluation of 10 environments in 2003 demonstrated that open-pollinated corn could be economically feasible for corn producers and small companies in the northern Corn Belt.
 Three replications of a NC+ hybrid check, a variety of choice, plus three open-pollinated populations adapted to a particular region (north or south) were evaluated.
 In both regions, the open-pollinated populations had lower grain yields than the commercial hybrids.
-These results are similar to those previously reported (Troyer, 2001).
+These results are similar to our 2002 findings and to those previously reported (Troyer, 2001).
 However, economic feasibility can be demonstrated (Table 1).
-Assuming annual $9.3/A technology fee and $32.1/A seed costs, each region had open-pollinated varieties that demonstrated comparable profitability.
+Assuming annual differences in seed costs (including technology fees) of $30/a, each region had open-pollinated varieties that demonstrated comparable profitability.

 1. Assess agronomic performance and economic viability of open-pollinated corn varieties and varietal hybrids.

-2. Produce a manual and CD-ROM video with pertinent breeding and technical information that will instruct and aid producers in improving and propagating open-pollinated varieties.
+2. Produce a manual and CD-ROM video with pertinent breeding and technical information that will instruct producers in improving and propagating open-pollinated varieties.

 3. Increase awareness and knowledge of open-pollinated corn though workshops, seminars, and field tours.

 1. Agronomic performance was assessed for open-pollinated corn populations.
 Preliminary results suggest that yields are similar to those previously reported.
 However, based on a primitive economic analysis, this study demonstrates that some farmers could be profitable by utilizing open-pollinated populations in their operations.